 Highlights: Proud, Independent, Cheerful

-The Chinese Chow is a big muscular dog with a coat that rivals the fluffiest of all dog breeds.
-They’ve been around since ancient China and were bred to be the ultimate multi purpose dog.
-They can guard, hunt and even herd if needed.
+The Chinese Chow is a big muscular dog with a coat that rivals the fluffiest of breeds.
+They’ve been here since the days of ancient China and were bred to be the ultimate multi purpose work dog.
+Chow Chows can guard, hunt and even herd if needed.

 But if you’re looking for a fantastic companion dog with enough fluff to cuddle with – they can be that for you too.
-It’s worth noting that they’re very serious and dignified dog breeds.
-And with all the fluff, expect to experience some major shedding.
+It’s worth noting that they’re very serious and dignified dogs.
+And with all the fluff, expect to see some major shedding.